Cellular bases for algebras with a Jones basic construction

-Finally, we note that the results of Ariki and Mathas~\cite{AM:2000} and Mathas~\cite{Mat:2009} on restriction and induction on cell modules of the cyclotomic hecke algebras, imply that the construction of cellular bases given here applies equally well to the cyclotomic BMW algebras with admissible parameters.
-In this setting, our construction would recover the generalisation of~\cite{En:2007} to the cyclotomic case given by Rui and Si in~\cite{RS:2012}.
+Finally, we note that the results of Ariki and Mathas~\cite{MR1750939} and Mathas~\cite{MR2531227} on restriction and induction on cell modules of the cyclotomic hecke algebras, imply that the construction of cellular bases given here applies equally well to the cyclotomic BMW algebras with admissible parameters.
+In this setting, our construction would recover the generalisation of~\cite{MR2348099} to the cyclotomic case given by Rui and Si in~\cite{MR2912472}.